vku1/sqlweb/README.md

 ## Debug

 Errors checking is divided into 2 parts.
-1 part can be accessed from Debug menu item.
+First part can be accessed from Debug menu item while the application is running.
 And other errors you can get directly from iis logs in folder C:\inetpub\logs\LogFiles\W3SVC1 or W3SVC2 and so on.